Sport in the United Kingdom: Bandy

 Invented in England, bandy has been virtually unknown in the United Kingdom for most of the 20th century, but this hockey sport played on ice with rules similar to football has been taken up again.
 The Bandy Federation of England was founded in 2010 and changed names to Great Britain Bandy Association in 2017.
 The national team for men made its official international début at the 2019 Bandy World Championship and at the 2022 Women's Bandy World Championship the national team for women participated for the first time.
+In 2025 the men's team plan to participate for the second time.